Life and death: Examples

-The black group surrounding c and d can never be captured, and is called alive.
-The group can live because it has two—separated—inner liberties, where white cannot play.
+The black group surrounding c & d can never be captured, so it is called alive.
+The group has two separate liberties, where white cannot play.
 A group such as b that cannot become alive is called dead.
-Groups that are neither alive, nor dead, are called unsettled.
+Groups that are neither alive nor dead are called unsettled, and their fate will be resolved later.

-e and f are eyes, g is a fake eye.
+e and f are eyes, g is a false eye.

-Eyes
+Eyes and false eyes

 Liberties inside a group are called eyes.
 In the previous example, a, b, c and d are eyes.
 An eye may be a single empty intersection, or more of them.
 In the diagram on the left, the intersections marked e form a single eye, and f forms another eye.
 The group has two—separated—eye spaces.
 Even though white can make a move in these eyes, black could eventually capture the white stones, and each eye would thereby be reduced to a single intersection.

-False eyes

-An inner liberty where the opponent can still play, by capturing part of the group that encloses this liberty, is called a 'false eye' or 'deficient eye'.
+An inner liberty where the opponent can still capture part of the group that encloses this liberty is called a 'false eye' or 'deficient eye'.
+A group with only one eye is not alive.
 In the example on the left, white can play at g, and capture a black stone.
-The eye is then destroyed, and black has only one eye left.
-A group with only one eye is not alive.
+That eye is then destroyed, and black has only one eye left, so that group is now dead.
 The black group at g is dead, because it can not form two true eyes.